Computational Biology and Immune Response Trajectories of Type 1 Diabetes Development

 To investigate the underlying factors and processes of type 1 diabetes development in childhood, we use modern cutting-edge technologies and computational methods to discover novel markers of autoimmunity development in our large longitudinal cohort studies.

-Together with our partners at Helmholtz Munich, we primarily focus on multi-‘omics’ strategies (such as genomics, epigenomics, transcriptomics and proteomics) to identify new patterns and markers associated with autoimmunity and progression to clinical type 1 diabetes.
+Together with our partners at Helmholtz Munich, particularly the Institute of Translational Genomics and the Computational Health Center, we combine multi-‘omics’ data (such as genomics, epigenomics, transcriptomics and proteomics) and modern (AI-powered) analytic tools to identify new patterns and markers associated with autoimmunity and progression to clinical type 1 diabetes.
 This will enable us to improve our knowledge in autoimmune mechanisms that drive the development of type 1 diabetes in childhood.